Science Committee Programme Awards

 About this scheme

 Applications are accepted from scientists, clinicians or health care workers in UK universities, medical schools, hospitals and some research institutions.
-All applicants for Science Committee Programme Awards are required to discuss their proposal with Cancer Research UK staff before starting the application process.

 - Basic biological research: Any area of basic biological research relating to cancer.
 Studies may include the use of model systems (e.g. yeast, worm, fly, zebrafish, mouse), cell lines (animal or human) or primary tumour material